thejerf/suture/README.md

 * 4.0:
   * Switched the entire API to be context based.
+  * Switched how logging works to take a single closure that will be presented with a defined set of structs, rather than a set of closures for each event.
   * Consequently, "Stop" removed from the Service interface.
 A wrapper for old-style code is provided.
   * Services can now return errors.
 Errors will be included in the log